Skip to content

 3.6.
 Scoring and feedback mechanisms

-Digital exams can be marked quickly, easily and in a number of different ways:
+You can evaluate a digital test quickly, easily and in different ways:

-• per question (distinguishing between incorrect and unanswered),
+• per question (distinguishing between incorrect answers and unanswered questions),

-• per interaction with a certain question (filling in, dragging, dropdown lists, etc.)
+• by interaction within a given question (filling in, dragging, menu, etc.)

-You also have different ways of providing feedback:
+You also have various ways of giving feedback:

 • general feedback